richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 :::image type="content" source="../../media/glint/setup/360-survey-questions.png" lightbox="../../media/glint/setup/360-add-question.png" alt-text="Screenshot of the Survey Questions page and the + button to add or edit.":::

-The **Survey Questions** page of Cycle Settings populates exactly as the template its copied from.
+The **Survey Questions** page of Cycle Settings populates exactly as the template it is copied from.
 You can add or modify these items.

 Add items from your Viva Glint Question Library by selecting the **+ symbol**.
 - You can use the **+ symbol** under the question list.